- Each student must complete a Dual Credit Application online.

 - Students must have completed a minimum of fourteen (14) core high school units and have a minimum cumulative 3.00 grade point average on a 4.00 scale OR have a minimum cumulative 3.00 grade point average on a 4.00 scale and earned a minimum ACT composite score of 30 or the equivalent SAT

-- A minimum ACT composite of 16 is required for admission to DSU.
-Minimum ACT scores must be met for some discipline specific courses.
+- Minimum ACT scores must be met for some discipline specific courses.
 For example, a 17 or better sub-test score in English is required to take a dual credit course in English Composition; a 17 or better sub-test score in Reading is required to take a dual credit course in History or Literature; and a 20 or better sub-test score in Math is required to take a dual credit course in a college-level math course.
 Student may take the ACCUPLACER instead of the ACT/SAT.
 If ACCUPLACER is replacing ACT/SAT test scores, all sections must be passed for admission.
 ACCUPLACER requirements for sub-test scores also must be met for English, Reading, History or Literature, and math.
 Both an overall passing of all sections and passing of sub-test are necessary in order to be placed in dual enrollment.

 - A qualified dually enrolled high school student shall be allowed to earn an unlimited number of university credits if available at their high school.